kyma-incubator/compass/docs/terminology.md

 ### MP Gateway
 Abbr.: *Gateway*\
 \
-Gateway component serves as the main API Gateway that extracts token from incoming requests and proxies the requests to the Director component.
+Gateway component serves as the main API Gateway that extracts *Tenant* from incoming requests and proxies the requests to the Director component.

 ### MP Director
 Abbr.: *Director*\